bagasprakasa/install-airflow-docker/README.md

 ```

 2. Then, open your terminal and enter to installation folder where you can find docker-compose.yaml file.
-3. Run this command to up your installation.
+3. Run this command to turn on your installation.
 It will download and install some docker images for 5-20 minutes based on your internet connection.
 ```
 docker-compose up
 ```